Table of contents

 The problem with oversizing

-Most heat pumps have variable speed motors, meaning they adjust how much heating or cooling they provide based on the temperature outside.
+As we covered in our Heat Pump vs. AC article, most heat pumps have variable speed motors, meaning they adjust how much heating or cooling they provide based on the temperature outside.
 Rather than kicking on and off constantly, variable speed heat pumps can provide a steady comfortable temperature.
 But if you oversize your unit, even a variable speed model will kick on and off frequently, as its lowest speed might still overheat your home.

 In humid parts of the country this is even more of a problem, because heat pumps also act as dehumidifiers.
 A properly sized system will constantly pull moisture from the air, leaving you comfortable and your home mold-free.
 An oversized system will spend most of its time off, allowing moisture to build up.